amanrj03/finavenue_frontend/README.md

 ## 🛠️ Tech Stack

-The Finavenye Frontend is built using modern technologies:
+The Finavenue Frontend is built using modern technologies:

 - **React** – JavaScript library for building user interfaces
 - **TypeScript** – Adds static typing for better code quality and maintainability